- Scenic Exploration

 This small isolated settlement close to the Arctic Circle is home to about 130 inhabitants who make their living by traditional fishing and hunting.
 Itilleq means “the hollow” and as its name suggests, the village is situated in a notch, majestically surrounded by high mountains and glaciers.
 Itilleq always welcomes guests for an active stay in their settlement to give a closer understanding of their culture.
 Afterwards you can join in a soccer game between crew and guests, and the locals of Itilleq.

 In the early 1960’s, 27 musk oxen were introduced to Kangerlussuaq from northeast Greenland and today their numbers are over 5,000.
 Disembark the vessel here, transfer to the airport and board your charter flight back to Copenhagen.

 The above itinerary is a guide only, as the exact program depends on weather and ice conditions and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.

-As a requirement of participation on this expedition, all passengers must purchase trip cancellation coverage and full medical and emergency evacuation insurance.
-ExpeditionTrips strongly recommends at least $100,000 Emergency Medical/Evacuation coverage for trips which includes coverage for cancellation, trip disruption, baggage and personal property.
+Although travel insurance is not mandatory to participate in this voyage, ExpeditionTrips strongly recommends Emergency Medical/Evacuation coverage which includes coverage for cancellation, trip disruption, baggage and personal property.
 ExpeditionTrips can assist you with this.

-International flights to/from expedition; travel insurance; luggage handling; passport and visa expenses; optional excursions and gratuities; fuel surcharge may apply.
+Airfare except charter flight from Kangerlussuaq to Copenhagen; travel insurance; luggage handling; passport and visa expenses; optional excursions and gratuities; fuel surcharge may apply.